Peter Grayson Washington: Early life

 Washington was born in 1798 in Virginia.
 He was a son of Susan Monroe (née Grayson) Washington (1770–1822) and Lund Washington (1767–1853), the postmaster of Washington, D.C.
 After his mother's death in 1822, his father married Sarah Johnson, a daughter of Capt.
 John Johnson.

 His father was named for his uncle, Lund Washington, who was the neighbor and distant cousin of President George Washington.
 His paternal grandparents were Robert Washington and Alice (née Strother) Washington.
 His maternal grandparents were Mary Elizabeth (née Wagener) Grayson and the Rev. Spence Monroe Grayson, brother of U.S. Senator William Grayson (through their mother, they were cousins of James Monroe).

 Career

 Washington began his career as a clerk in the United States Treasury.
 He was later promoted to Chief Clerk of the Treasurer's Office, Chief Clerk of Sixth Auditor; First Assistant Postmaster General, and Assistant Secretary of the Treasury under Secretary James Guthrie and Howell Cobb under Presidents Franklin Pierce and James Buchanan.
-He was a vice president of the Oldest Inhabitants' Association of New York City and was a member of the Washington National Monument Association.
+He was a vice president of the Association of the Oldest Inhabitants of the District of Columbia (AOI) and was a member of the Washington National Monument Association.